Ry-F3/ai-img/README.md

 ### **Unified colour scheme**

 Regarding the colour scheme used in the project, I based it on the visual images licensed from [Adobe Stock](https://stock.adobe.com/uk/).
 Although this was a personal creative decision that helped shape the project's development, it is generally advised to start with a clean slate and allow the selected colours to inform the website's image choices.
 However, for this project, the colours used were intended to establish a warm and soothing ambiance while still remaining welcoming, which corresponds to the company's character.
-[Coolors.co](https://coolors.co/42526e-e97060-5c7af2-cdddfd-e7e5df) to showcase the unified colour scheme, I utilised various variations to produce light highlights and dark shades for depth.
+[Coolors.co](https://coolors.co/42526e-e97060-5c7af2-cdddfd-e7e5df) was used to showcase the unified colour scheme, I utilised various variations to produce light highlights and dark shades for depth.

 ![Unified colour scheme](assets/images/screenshots/screenshot-color-scheme.png)

 ### **Introductory text**

+The purpose of the text is to provide information and quickly convey the purpose of the site to the user.
+By using different "heading" tags, I have been able to prioritise the user's attention.
+The buttons on the main hero image link to the products that would be offered.
+If the website were fully developed, they would direct the user to examples of work created by the company.
+For the purpose of this project, however, I have linked the user to appropriate articles related to AI and the products.

 ![Index introduction](assets/images/screenshots/Screenshot%20home-page%20text.png)